dmx-systems/dmx-documentation/docs/installation.rst

 Stopping the DMX Server
 =======================

-Stop the daemon by running
+Stop the daemon by running:

 .. code::